emdeh/wifi-enabled-coop-door/README.md

 ## Setup the Raspberry Pi:

-- Install the operating system (Raspbian) and set up the network so that the Raspberry Pi is accessible over your network.
+- Install the operating system (Raspbian) and set up the network so that the Raspberry Pi is accessible over your network. *Done*
-- Enable SSH for remote access to the Raspberry Pi terminal.
+- Enable SSH for remote access to the Raspberry Pi terminal. *Done*

 ## Create the Web Interface: